blueburncz/BBMOD/docs_src/AdvancedTopics/Rendering/UsingARenderer.md

 ```

 Please note that the controller object should execute its draw event *after* all
 render commands are created!
-To ensure this, you can for example place int into
+To ensure this, you can for example place it into
 a special layer with the lowest `depth`.

 At this point, your game should look exactly the same as when you used `submit`.